 By Carolina Rivera and Monica Jahangir

-Carolina Rivera is a Research Analyst at the Human Development Report Office at UNDP and Monica Jahangir is a Policy and Advocacy Officer at the International Movement ATD Fourth World.
+Carolina Rivera is a Research Analyst at the Human Development Report Office at UNDP.
+Monica Jahangir is a Policy and Advocacy Officer at the International Movement ATD Fourth World.

 Based on the Merging of Knowledge methodology, this project is a programme of international research bringing academics and practitioners together with people, who have a direct experience of poverty, as co-researchers, putting them on an equal footing.
-The research starts with a peer group discussion, where people with similar backgrounds meet to discuss their experiences, knowledge and perceptions of poverty.
-The different peer groups then meet to share their findings with one another and work to expand their definitions of poverty.
+The research starts with a peer group discussion.
+Where people with similar backgrounds meet to discuss their experiences, knowledge and perceptions of poverty.
+The different peer groups then meet to share their findings.
+Then they work to expand their definitions of poverty.
 National teams, which include academics, practitioners and people with direct experience of living in poverty, are undertaking research in Bangladesh, Bolivia, France, Tanzania, the United Kingdom and the United States.
-Their findings will be consolidated at a national level and then brought together internationally to identify dimensions of poverty common to the South and the North.
+Their findings will be consolidated at a national level.
+After it will be brought together internationally to identify dimensions of poverty common to the South and the North.

 Ranking exercise: Using the image of a stone’s ripple effect in a pond, the group prioritized their dimensions of poverty from the most (center) to the least (outskirt) impactful in people’s lives.

-Defining non-traditional poverty can support monitoring of both poverty and the Sustainable Development Goals (SDGs), allowing countries to design innovative solutions for tackling poverty in areas that are not traditional.
-Such areas are often neglected, at least in part because of the difficulty of measuring concepts such as identity and self-awareness, social connections, and a sense of belonging.
-We hope this work will raise the importance of such measures and stake a claim for them to be included in statistical data collections everywhere.
+Defining non-traditional poverty can support monitoring of both poverty and the Sustainable Development Goals (SDGs).
+Thus allowing countries to design innovative solutions for tackling poverty in areas that are not traditional.
+Areas often neglected.
+In part because of the difficulty of measuring some concepts.
+Such as identity and self-awareness, social connections, and a sense of belonging.
+We hope this work will raise the importance of such measures.
+With a claim for their includsion in statistical data collections everywhere.